Parent page: Managed Projects

 Limitations when using an Existing External Version Control Repository

-As mentioned previously, your unmanaged designs may already be tracked under an existing, external version control system (Git, SVN, EPDM, etc...).
-You can continue using this setup as before, and simply make the designs available to the Workspace by registering them with that Workspace – using the Make Project Available Online feature.
+As mentioned previously, your local designs may already be tracked under an existing, external version control system (Git, SVN, EPDM, etc...).
+When using an Altium 365 Workspace, you can continue using this setup as before and simply make the designs available to your Workspace by registering them with that Workspace – using the Make Project Available Online feature.

 In this mode, every time you make changes to a design and commit those changes to your external VCS repository, that design data will be mirrored to the Workspace in the background, and all needed processing will be performed as usual – preview, where used etc. There are some limitations to be aware of however: